ToolsDAO/CETF-Notes/Pomelo-Pitch-Notes.md

 I would end this sentence on a more positive and exciting note.
 Not getting rekt is great lol, but I think it’s helpful to end the paragraph with more optimism and excitement.

 Maybe it would be helpful to add an additional sentence about how fund managers who closely follow the EOS ecosystem can make the most of subtle market trends to maximize returns and create as much value as possible for investors.
+Or optimize decisions and maximize ROI.
 Something like that.